department-of-veterans-affairs/va-digital-service-handbook/README.md

 <hr>

-<a name="fn1"></a>The *Veteran Tools Platform* is the set of technologies (and processes) that run the current [Vets.gov](https://www.vets.gov/) website.
-VA teams who want to release a digital service for veterans using the Veteran Tools Platform should use this [Handbook](http://department-of-veterans-affairs.github.io/va-digital-service-handbook/) to learn how to do that.
+<a name="fn1"></a>The *Veteran-facing Services Platform* is the set of technologies (and processes) that run the current [Vets.gov](https://www.vets.gov/) website.
+VA teams who want to release a digital service for veterans using the Veteran-facing Services Platform should use this [Handbook](http://department-of-veterans-affairs.github.io/va-digital-service-handbook/) to learn how to do that.

-* In the short-term, veteran digital services built using the Veteran Tools Platform will be accessible through the Vets.gov domain.
+* In the short-term, veteran digital services built using the Veteran-facing Services Platform will be accessible through the Vets.gov domain.
-* In the future, veteran digital services built using the Veteran Tools Platform will be accessible through the VA.gov domain.
+* In the future, veteran digital services built using the Veteran-facing Services Platform will be accessible through the VA.gov domain.